Mimicry-Protocol/node-sdk/README.md

 - Use `yarn build` to do a one-off build.
 - Use `yarn analyize` to fix linting issues, run tests, and check distribution size.
 - Use `yarn publish` to publish to NPM.

+## Roadmap
+- [ ] Add support for querying a market's price history as candles with pagination and filtering
+- [ ] Add support for querying a player's position history with pagination and filtering
+- [ ] Add support for querying a market's position history with pagination and filtering
+- [ ] Add support for adding/editing markets
+- [ ] Add support for querying markets more efficiently
+- [ ] Add support for querying player earning statistics